 Stats-GWAS

-SNAP-GWAS: An integrate precision medicine platform to predict antibiotic treatment outcomes in SNAP
+SNAP-GWAS: An integrated precision medicine platform to predict antibiotic treatment outcomes in SNAP

 • A large amount of variation exists within the genome of pathogenic Staphylococcus aureus that can be observed between regions or even individuals.
 These genetic differences can affect how the pathogen interacts with the host and administered treatments.